jsrice7391/jsrice7391/README.md

-## 👋 Hi, I’m Justin Rice and I adore what I Do.
+## 👋 Hi, I’m Justin Rice and I Adore What I Do.

 I am a DevOps Engineer/Teacher.